Alaska: Deep Backcountry

 What if I am a solo traveler?

-Prices are based on double occupancy – if you would like to be paired up with a roommate please choose ‘Single: Willing to Share’ at checkout.
+Prices are based on double occupancy.
+If you would like to be paired up with a roommate you may choose ‘Single – Willing to Share’ at check out (if available).
 Modern Adventure will pair you up with a roommate of the same gender to share a tent and lodge accommodations with.
-There is a $750 supplement for solo travelers who prefer their own individual accommodations, however these spots are currently sold out.
-If you are a solo traveler and wish for private accommodations, we recommend you book now as “Single: Willing to Share” and then call us to be added to the waitlist for solo private accommodations.
-(See our Terms and Conditions for full details.)
+If you are a solo traveler and want to have your own accommodations, a $750 supplement will apply at checkout – these spots are very limited due to the type of accommodations on backcountry backpacking adventures and are available on a first-come, first-serve basis.

 What travel documents are needed?